15 Central Park West: Construction and sales

-Before starting construction, Arthur Zeckendorf conducted studies to determine which amenities to include in the building and which type of limestone to use for the façade.
-The building's sales office opened in September 2005, and work commenced the same month.
+Before starting construction, Arthur Zeckendorf conducted studies to determine which amenities to include in the building and which type of limestone to use for the facade.
+The building's sales office opened in September 2005, and construction work commenced the same month.
 Within two months, 74 of the units had been sold at a combined $650 million, including 12 of the penthouses.
 The building's sales agent, Richard Wallgren of the firm Brown Harris Stevens, told The New York Observer that tenants had signed contracts for apartments ranging from $2 million to $40 million.
 Because the building was a condominium development, its apartment prices tended to be higher than in housing cooperatives on the Upper West Side, which generally were more restrictive than condos.

 The developers did not host any parties to promote the new building.
 Nonetheless, 15 CPW was popular, and sixty percent of the apartments had been sold by May 2006.
 At the time, the developers planned to start selling units on the lower stories in early 2007.
 Wallgren attributed the building's popularity to "careful pricing" and to promotional photos of the apartments.
 Sales were also driven by reports of numerous high-profile personalities who bought condos at the building, such as sportscaster Bob Costas, NASCAR driver Jeff Gordon, producer Norman Lear, actor Denzel Washington, musician Sting, and investment bankers Lloyd Blankfein and Sanford I. Weill.
 Total condominium sales at 15 CPW surpassed $1 billion after Washington bought a condo in June 2006, and the building's developers hosted a "Billion-Dollar Bash" to celebrate the event.

 The building's two sections topped out during mid-2006.
 Nine months after the sales office opened, the developers had sold around 150 of the apartments for an aggregate of $1.2 billion.
 The average apartment had sold for $9.5 million (a rate of 3300 $/ft2), although fourteen units sold for over $20 million.
 In October 2006, electronics retailer Best Buy leased about half of the retail podium for $75 million, representing one of the largest real estate transactions in Manhattan during that year.
 The last penthouse apartment was sold in December 2006.
 About 30 apartments remained unsold by the next month, leading William Lie Zeckendorf to say: "I wish we had 20 more to sell."
 All units had been sold by April 2007.
-The building contained the city's most expensive apartment at the time, a $45 million penthouse owned by hedge fund manager Daniel Och, though this record was quickly surpassed.
+The building contained the city's most expensive apartment at the time, a $45 million penthouse owned by hedge fund manager Daniel Och, though this record was quickly surpassed by an apartment at the Plaza Hotel.